 General Education Diploma, Islamic Institutes Diploma or Royal Guard Technical College Diploma with the following grades:

 Social Studies or Business Administration.

-The BIBA Program requires students to accumulate 128 credit hours during four years of their study.
+The BBA Program requires students to accumulate 128 credit hours during four years of their study.
 The total 128 credit hours include: 36 hours College requirements, 35 Department requirements, and 57 Specialization requirements (18 credit hours as electives).

-The BIBA degree has been developed to impart business knowledge and build-up professional, intellectual and personal skills such as decision making, problem solving and time management.
+The BBA degree has been developed to impart business knowledge and build-up professional, intellectual and personal skills such as decision making, problem solving and time management.
 Graduates will acquire comprehensive knowledge of their chosen specialization which will enable them to maintain lifelong learning.

 The key graduate attributes/skills are:

 Academic and Professional Knowledge: With academic and professional knowledge, the graduates will be able to work confidently.

 Communication Skills: Graduates will be in command of oral and written communication.